Dynamical transitions in scalarization and descalarization through black hole accretion

 {\it{\textbf{Numerical setup.}}} The action of the EMS theory in AdS spacetime is

-where $R$ is the Ricci scalar and $L$ the AdS radius.
-The real scalar field $\phi$ couples to the Maxwell field through $f(\phi)$.
-We consider a model with $f(\phi)=e^{\alpha\phi^{2}}$, which can trigger the linear tachyonic instability in bald Reissner-Nordstr\"om (RN) AdS BHs when the charge to mass ratio is large, so that the spontaneous scalarization occurs and the preferred solutions become SBHs \citep{Guo:2021zed,Zhang:2021etr}.
-Further we consider a model with $f(\phi)=e^{\beta\phi^{4}}$ in which we will show dynamically that the RN-AdS BH is linearly stable against small perturbations, but nonlinearly unstable against large disturbances and evolve into a SBH in AdS spacetime through a new nonlinear mechanism beyond the spontaneous scalarization.
-Note that both models we consider are invariant under $\phi\to-\phi$.
+where $R$ is the Ricci scalar and $L$ is the AdS radius.
+The real scalar field $\phi$ couples to the Maxwell field $F_{\mu\nu}\equiv\partial_\mu A_\nu-\partial_\nu A_\mu$ through function $f(\phi)$.
+We consider a model with $f=e^{\alpha\phi^{2}}$, which can trigger the linear tachyonic instability in Reissner-Nordstr\"om (RN) AdS BHs with large charge to mass ratio, so that the spontaneous scalarization occurs and the stable solutions become SBHs \citep{Guo:2021zed,Zhang:2021etr}.
+Further we consider a model with $f=e^{\beta\phi^{4}}$ and show that the RN-AdS BH is linearly stable against small perturbation, but nonlinearly unstable against large perturbation and evolves into a SBH in AdS spacetime through a new nonlinear mechanism beyond the spontaneous scalarization.
+Here $\alpha,\beta$ are coupling constants.

 To study the nonlinear BH dynamics in spherically symmetric asymptotically AdS spacetime, we take the ingoing Eddington-Finkelstein coordinate \citep{Chesler:2013lia}: